 Generally, traders who want to trade quickly buy at higher prices than the prices at which they sell.
 The difference comes from the price concessions that they give to encourage other traders to trade.
 For small orders, the trader will have to buy at the ask or sell at the bid, thus incurring the bid-ask spread.
 For large trades, buyers who want to trade quickly must raise prices to encourage other traders to sell to them.
 Similarly, impatient sellers of large trades must lower prices to encourage other traders to purchase from them.
 These price concessions, called market impact or price impact, often occur over time as large-trade buyers push up prices and large-trade sellers push them down in multiple transactions.
-For large institutions, the price impact of trading large orders generally is the biggest component of their transaction costs.
+For large institutions, the price impact of trading large orders is generally the biggest component of their transaction costs.

 Traders who are willing to wait until other traders want to trade with them generally incur lower transaction costs.
 In particular, by using limit orders instead of market orders, they can buy at the bid price or sell at the ask price.
-However, these traders incur the risk that they will not trade
+However, these traders incur the risk that they will not trade when the market is moving away from their orders.
+The cost of not executing a trade is known as opportunity cost.